railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 .. tip:: Various Imports

-    Importing and Exporting data in Open ERP is a generic function available to all resources.
+    Importing and Exporting data in OpenERP is a generic function available to all resources.
     So you can import and export such lists as partners, sales opportunities, accounting entries, products and pricelists.